pyrates/roll/docs/how-to/basic.md

 ## How to consume query parameters

-The query parameters (aka URL parameters) are accessible via the `request.query` property.
+The query parameters (a.k.a.
+URL parameters) are made accessible via the `request.query` property.

 The very basic usage is: